October 7, 2025

 Written by Valeria

-If you’re venturing out on your own for the first time and looking for a phone plan to support that, there are an overwhelming number of options available.
-While it can feel like a lot, it’s actually a great way to find the exact phone plan that will fit all your needs.
+If you’re venturing out on your own for the first time and want to start a phone plan to support that, there are plenty of options available.
+All that choice can feel like a lot — but it means you'll be able to find the exact phone plan that will fit all your needs.
 The guide on how to get your own phone plan will differ slightly if you’re starting out fresh or if you’re trying to leave your parents’ phone plan and get your own, so follow the steps that match your intention:

 1. How to get your own phone plan for the first time